Oluwatobiloba2/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su Betty will switch the current user
+whoami will print the effective user name